 Cook’s Note – Tomato Basil Pasta:

 - If you’re making this recipe for a dinner party try using a vegetable peeler to make beautiful shards of Parmesan instead of grating it.
 This will make the dish a little fancier.

 - Grab the kids when making this recipe.
 They’ll love helping you squeeze the cut cherry tomatoes!

-- It you serve this alone, it will serve 4 adults.
+- If you serve this alone, then it will serve 4 adults.
 If you serve it with some nice crusty bread and salad, then it will serve 6.

 - Feel free to add sliced, grilled chicken or shrimp to this pasta recipe.